german9304/service_go_products/README.md

 * docker-compose build
 * docker-compose up
-* docker-compose start - backend and database services will start and run
+* docker-compose start - database service will start and run

 ## Built with